rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

       -DCMAKE_INSTALL_PREFIX=install
 ```

-**CMake** is the build system generator Qt projects use.
+**CMake** is the build system generator our project is using.
 It doesn't compile anything itself.
 It reads `CMakeLists.txt` and generates the actual build files for whichever tool will do the compiling, in this case **Ninja**, a small, fast build tool designed to just run the compiler steps as quickly as possible once CMake has figured out what needs building.

 The Docker image has Qt somewhere under `/opt`, but the exact path varies by image version, and we don't control that image.
 So this finds it at run time instead of hardcoding it.
 Worth unpacking piece by piece: